TERMS OF BUSINESS

 ||A charge of £15.00 will apply

 |Cancellation, in addition to any charge the insurer makes for the time you have been on cover

 In good time before the conclusion of each insurance contract, including upon renewal, we will remind you of your right to be informed of the level of commission which we receive.
-You are entitled, at any time, to request information regarding any commission which we may receive as a result of placing and handling your insurance business.
+You have the right to ask us about the earnings we may receive as a result of placing and handling your insurance business at any time.

 MGL and other firms involved in arranging your insurance may use public and personal data from a variety of sources including credit reference agencies and other organisations.
 The information is used to help tailor a price, to ascertain the most appropriate payment options for you and to help prevent fraud.
 Any credit reference search will appear on your credit report whether or not you decide to go ahead with the policy.

-If you choose to pay your premium by instalments, we can arrange this for you (acting as a credit broker) through Close Premium Finance Ltd. Please note that with this option interest charges in addition to other policy and administration charges will apply.
-Close Premium Finance Ltd will send out their own terms and conditions to you, which we recommend you take time to read in full.
+If you choose to pay your premium by instalments, we can arrange this for you (acting as a credit broker) through Close Brothers Premium Finance Ltd. Please note that with this option interest charges in addition to other policy and administration charges will apply.
+If you are a sole trader or partnership, in order to assess your application Close Brothers Premium Finance may use credit scoring, credit reference agencies and an automated decision making system which will leave a footprint on your credit scoring file.
+This assessment will take place after they have received your application.
+Close Brothers Premium Finance Ltd will send out their own terms and conditions to you, which we recommend you take time to read in full.
 In the event of a claim, instalments must continue to be paid until the full premium and charges have been settled.
 Please note that the cancellation of your Direct Debit instruction with your bank will not cancel your Insurance policy, and there may remain an outstanding balance for payment.
-Other charges you may need to pay in connection with your instalment (as charged by Close Premium Finance) are listed below:
+Other charges you may need to pay in connection with your instalment (as charged by Close Brothers Premium Finance) are listed below:

 |Administration of a missed payment